andreberezin/movie-api/README.md

 The workspace contains collections for testing different endpoints, such as creating, reading, updating, and deleting movies, actors, and genres.

 ## 4. Any Additional Features or Bonus Functionality Implemented
+- Functionality for getting the number of movies, actors and genres in database
 - Search functionality for finding movies by partial title, actors by partial name and genres by partial name.
 - Pagination functionality for GET requests to retrieve movies, genres and actors by page number and page size.